 The quickest and easiest way to disable emojis in WordPress is to use the Disable Emojis plugin.
 This is as simple as installing the plugin and activating it and poof! emoji support is gone.

-If you head to Plugins>add new in your WordPress dashboard and search “Disable Emojis” you’ll quickly find the plugin.
+If you head to Plugins/Add new in your WordPress dashboard and search “Disable Emojis” you’ll quickly find the plugin.
 Just click Install then Activate and emoji support will be removed from WordPress.

 Disable WordPress Emojis with Functions.php Code

 The code below will disable emojis in WordPress and can be used in your theme’s function.php.
+This is the more developer friendly approach.

 You can also use this snippet in the Code Snippets WordPress plugin which allows you to easily add code snippets to your WordPress site.